A SHORTLIST OF REALLY GOOD NONPROFIT RESOURCES

 BOOKS

 Book publishing may feel like a lost or dying art to the uninitiated.
-But with my own book* recently published, I realize the field is alive and very well.
+But with my own book* in the mix, I realize the field is alive and very well.
 Check out some of these new-ish releases, all written by fantastic thought leaders.

 The Generosity Crisis: The Case for Radical Connection to Solve Humanity’s Greatest Challenges